solita/solita.github.com/_posts/2022-09-14-utilizing-state-machines-in-front-end-development.md

 };
 ```

 Cool, now the component's whole state is handled by XState.
 We have successfully moved the business logic out from the view layer handled by React.
 We could even move the fetching to be a part of the machine (maybe a reusable sub-machine?).
+Adding more features should now be pretty easy, too.
+If we needed to only allow sending the form, if the `keyword` were at least 3 characters long, we could add a `guard` for the transition from `initial` to `loading`.
+Or add a transition from `initial` to a new state `readyForSubmitting`, once the conditions are met, and only allow `SEARCH` event on the newly added state.

 And by the way, our machine looks like this now: